Yivgha/web-shop/README.md

 If you ordered items, you can safely log out from the app.
 Please, avoid reloading page, it may cause some errors.

 <img src="./src/assets/lgout.jpg" alt="logout btn">

+P. S. Our app is adapted to big PC/laptop screens (1200px and higher), tablets (768px) and to different mobile screens (320-480px) for better user experience!